thane98/3DSFE-Randomizer/README.md

 At the moment, the randomizer only supports Fire Emblem Fates.
 I intend to provide full support for Fire Emblem Awakening and basic support for Fire Emblem Echoes: Shadows of Valentia in the future.

 Please note that the randomizer is incomplete at this time.
 I will *not* provide support regarding how to use the tool or any similar issues until the randomizer has officially released.

+## Credits
+- DeathChaos25, TildeHat, RainThunder, SciresM, and SecretiveCactus for their Fates hacking tools and documentation.
+Without their efforts, this randomizer would not be possible.
+- The GUI uses the JMetro8 style from the JFXtras project.
+JFXtras uses the new BSD license.
+- Character, class, item, and skill data is handled using GSON.
+GSON uses the Apache 2.0 License.
+- The options menu uses the CheckListView control from the ControlsFX project.
+ControlsFX uses the new BSD license.